cgrx/bllm/chapter_01/notes.md

 - Two-stage training :
   - Pre-training :
     - Task : Predict next word in a sequence.
-    - Training a LLM on a large, diverse dataset to develop a broad understanding of language.
+    - Training a LLM on a large, diverse dataset to develop a broad understanding of language. (unlabeled data)
     - The pre-trained model is referred as base or foundational model.
   - Fine-tuning :
     - LLM is specifically trained on a dataset that is more specific to particular tasks or domains.